Who We Are

 Dr. Fran Kaplan, Virtual Museum Coordinator/Consultant

 Reggie is the Co-Founder and Lead Trainer/Consultant for Nurturing Diversity Partners.
-He volunteered as ABHM's Head Griot from 2003 and was part of the group of community volunteers who worked to reestablish the physical museum.
+He volunteered as ABHM's Head Griot from 2003 to 2008 and was part of the group of community volunteers who worked to reestablish the physical museum.
 Reggie has been a much sought-after speaker, researcher, and writer for over a decade – regionally and nationally.
 His work helps institutions and individuals understand how our country’s racial hierarchy developed historically, its impact on our lives today, and how we can realize America’s promise for all citizens.
 Reggie shares seldom-told stories and facts about the experiences of African-Americans and other peoples of color past and present.
 His award-winning online column and other writing and speaking provide background on current racial issues to regional, national, and international media.

 Comments Are Welcome